 Pa = Xa * Pv

-Hence it is clear that the liquid components can’t exert their actual vapour pressure but a corrected vapour pressure (or what we call the partial pressure) which is always less than its pure component vapour pressure ( since mole fraction is always less than 1 )
+Hence it is clear that the liquid components can’t exert their actual vapour pressure but a corrected vapor pressure (or what we call the partial pressure) which is always less than its pure component vapour pressure ( since mole fraction is always less than 1 )

 Steam Distillation Process